nunq/xpowerpredict/readme.md

 magic, obviously.

-... jk. as soon as a match starts your xpower (in the app) is updated to the value that i'd be if you lost the match. using _math_ and other _magic_ we can - somewhat accurately - estimate the points you'd gain. i got the formulas by messing around in google sheets with some test data. they're not optimal, the value of `win delta` (points you'd gain) is sometimes inflated. dunno how to fix that atm.
+... jk. as soon as a match starts your xpower (in the app) is updated to the value that it'd be if you lost the match. using _math_ and other _magic_ we can - somewhat accurately - estimate the points you'd gain. i got the formulas by messing around in google sheets with some test data. they're not optimal, the value of `win delta` (points you'd gain) is sometimes inflated. dunno how to fix that atm.